bberlog/find_end_elam/README.md

 Meant to be run from APIC
 For the sake of simplicity it's expected to just create a scrip on APIC manually.
 To do so, on APIC :
-vi <FILENAME>
+- vi <FILENAME>
-press "i"
+- press "i"
-copy-paste code of the find_end_elam press <ESC>
+- copy-paste code of the find_end_elam
-press :qw
+- press <ESC>
+- type ':qw'
-change permissions to make file executible by running "chmod +x <FILENAME>" Now it's ready to be run.
+- change permissions to make file executible by running "chmod +x <FILENAME>" Now it's ready to be run.

 usage: qq.py [-h] [-s IP_SOURCE] [-d IP_DESTINATION] [-u USERNAME]